 What are dental braces?

-Dental braces are devices that are placed on teeth to move the teeth.
-For most of us, braces are the most common method to achieve straight teeth.
+Dental braces are devices that are placed directly on teeth in order to move them.
+For most of us, braces are the most common method for achieving optimally aligned teeth.
 Aside from straightening teeth, braces are used to improve the relationship of how our teeth come together between the upper and lower jaws.
-Braces for tooth movement fall under the dental specialty of "orthodontics" which is the study and treatment of improper bites (malocclusion).
-Orthodontic treatment with braces can be for cosmetic as well as functional improvement in respect to teeth position.
+Braces for tooth movement fall under the dental specialty of “orthodontics” which is the study and treatment of improper bites (malocclusion).
+Orthodontic treatment with braces is used for cosmetic as well as functional improvement in respect to teeth position.

-A general term, "braces" are the actual devices that are attached to teeth.
-This usually consists of "brackets" that are bonded to the teeth and a metal wire that is inserted into the brackets.
-The metal wires are "tightened" and work together with the brackets to move teeth into the desired positions.
-There are other components that are used in conjunction with braces to move teeth, jaw, and bone such as headgear and expansion devices.
-Orthodontics work on teeth movement and sometimes includes working with one's facial bone growth to achieve favorable jaw dimensions and relationship.
+The “braces” are the actual devices that are attached to teeth.
+They usually consist of “brackets” that are bonded to the teeth and a metal wire that is inserted into the brackets.
+The metal wires are “tightened” and work together with the brackets to move teeth into the desired positions.
+There are other components that are also used in conjunction with braces to move teeth, jaw, and bone such as headgear and expansion devices.
+While orthodontics work on teeth movement, it sometimes involves working with one's facial bone growth to achieve favorable jaw dimensions and relationship.

 Who is a good candidate for braces?

-If the window of time to use two-phase orthodontic treatment has passed, results can also be achieved with only one phase of treatment.
+If the window of time for two-phase orthodontic treatment has already passed, results can still be achieved with only one phase of treatment.
 However, if there is significant crowding of teeth, dental extractions may be required to create room for teeth to move into alignment.
 Another method for creating room for teeth movement is called “interproximal reduction” (IPR).
 IPR involves minimal removal of tooth structure on the sides of the teeth to create more room.
 This method is limited to mild teeth crowding.